syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/delete-a-specific-annotation.md

 ---
 layout: post
 title: Delete A Specific Annotation in ##Platform_Name## Pdfviewer Component
-description: Learn here all about Delete Annotation in Syncfusion ##Platform_Name## Pdfviewer component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Delete A Specific Annotation in Syncfusion ##Platform_Name## Pdfviewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Delete Annotation
+control: Delete A Specific Annotation
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---